wangp/pushpull/README_oauth2.md

     - Agree to TOS

-    - Create a project, e.g. "plugsink"
+    - Create a project, e.g. "pushpull"

     - Go to Library > GMail API and enable it